-- Locational Marginal Prices (LMPs) - Synchronized Reserve Market Clearing Prices (SRMCPs). - Non-Synchronized Reserve Market Clearing Prices (NSRMCPs) - Regulation Market Clearing Prices (RMCPs) and Regulation Market Performance Clearing Prices (RMPCP), which are then used to derive the Regulation Market Capability Clearing Price (RMCCP).
+- Locational Marginal Prices (LMPs). - Synchronized Reserve Market Clearing Prices (SRMCPs). - Non-Synchronized Reserve Market Clearing Prices (NSRMCPs). - Regulation Market Clearing Prices (RMCPs) and Regulation Market Performance Clearing Prices (RMPCP), which are then used to derive the Regulation Market Capability Clearing Price (RMCCP).

-Each Eenergy and Rreserve clearing price is calculated as the cost to serve the next MW of demand for each individual product considering its impact on the others.
-For example, LMPs are calculated such that they reflect the cost to serve the next MW of Eenergy demand in each location while considering the impact of that additional MW of Eenergy on the ability to meet the Primary Reserve and Synchronized Reserve Requirements.
-This method of calculation of LMPs is consistent with the joint optimization of Eenergy and Rreserves.
-Regulation Celearing Pprices are calculated as the cost of the last resource committed to meet the Regulation Rrequirement, as further described in Section 3 of this Manual.
+Each Energy and Reserve clearing price is calculated as the cost to serve the next MW of demand for each individual product considering its impact on the others.
+For example, LMPs are calculated such that they reflect the cost to serve the next MW of Energy demand in each location while considering the impact of that additional MW of Energy on the ability to meet the Primary Reserve and Synchronized Reserve Requirements.
+Regulation Clearing Prices are calculated as the cost of the last resource committed to meet the Regulation Requirement, as further described in Section 3 of this Manual.